Physis Scotland

 Advanced Training leading to the Diploma in Counselling using TA (COSCA Validated)

-The Diploma is validated by COSCA and is recognised as a “qualification in counselling” by other accrediting bodies such as BACP (British Association of Counselling and Psychotherapy).
+The Physis Scotland Diploma in Counselling using TA is validated by COSCA and is recognised as a “qualification in counselling” by other accrediting bodies such as BACP (British Association of Counselling and Psychotherapy).

-Successful students who pass the final Diploma exam are eligible to apply for BACP or COSCA Accredited Practitioner status two years following qualification, on completion of a total of 450 practice hours.
+Students who qualify with the Diploma in Counselling using TA are able to work as self employed counsellors in private practice.
+In addition, successful students who pass the final Diploma exam are eligible to apply for BACP or COSCA Accredited Practitioner status two years following qualification, on completion of a total of 450 practice hours.

 Components of the Diploma in Counselling using TA